 - Include any zeros at the beginning, but don’t include anything after a space or decimal point.

 - Once your meter has reached 99,999, it’ll start recording from zero again.

-Example – This meter reading would be 9469
+Example: this meter reading would be 9469

-How to read a gas dial meter:
+How to read your gas dial meter

 - Read all the dials from left to right, but ignore the large dial or any red dials.
 If the pointer is between two numbers, write down the lower number.